Skip to main content

 val config = AppFeatures.configuration

-mutateSomehow(config) // Breaks the "snapshot" mental model
+mutateSomehow(config) // Breaks the snapshot mental model

-X Unsafe: Bypassing load(...)
+✗ Unsafe: Bypassing load(...)

-// There is no supported public API for mutating a registry's internal state.
+There is no supported public API for mutating a registry's internal state directly.
+Always update via load(...) or rollback(...), which swap the full snapshot atomically.

 Next Steps